Kadetron/projects/README.md

 # projects
-practice programs with c structures
+practice programs with c and bash